AtaErnam/CS412_Project/README.md

 (Supporting figures and tables will be included upon availability.)

 ## Team Contributions
-- **[Eren Yiğit Yaşar]**: Implemented feature engineering and Word2Vec model training, also worked on the entirety of the models used in the project.
+- **[Eren Yiğit Yaşar]**: Implemented feature engineering and Word2Vec model training, also implemented the entirety of the models used within this project.
 - **[Ata Ernam]**: Helped with developing and tunining the Decision Tree and Random Forest models.
 - **[Melike Soytürk]**: Helped with the pre-processing and worked on the Decision Tree Regressor also implemented EDA and K-means clustering.
 - **[Elif Ilgın Meydan]**: Implemented feature engineering and added Catboost Regression and Xgboost Regression model furthermore tuned the hyperparameters of both model.